Neurovascular unit: Neurovascular failure

 Neurovascular failure, or neurovascular disease, refers to a range of conditions that negatively affect the function of blood vessels in the brain and spinal cord.
-While the exact mechanisms behind neurovascular disease are unknown, people with inherited conditions (such as a family history of heart disease, diabetes, and/or high cholesterol), poor lifestyle choices, genetic changes during pregnancy, physical trauma, and other specific genetic characteristics are generally at higher risk.
-In particular, neurovascular failure can be caused by problems arising in the blood vessels, including blockages (embolism), clot formation (thrombosis), narrowing (stenosis), and rupture (hemorrhage).
-In response to pathogenic stimuli, such as tissue hypoxia, signaling pathways involved in neurovascular coupling are impaired.
-Neuronal injury is often preceded by the expression and release of pro-angiogenic factors, such as vascular endothelial growth factor (VEGF); in addition to this, the upregulation of astrocyte receptors in endothelial cells can stimulate endothelial proliferation and migration, which can dangerously increase blood–brain barrier (BBB) permeability.
+While the exact cellular and molecular mechanisms behind neurovascular disease are not fully understood, the etiology is multifactorial and risk is significantly elevated by genetic predispositions, age, poor lifestyle choices, genetic changes during pregnancy, physical trauma, and modifiable cardiovascular risk factors (ischemic and hemorrhagic stroke, chronic hypertension, atherosclerosis, hyperlipidemia, and diabetes).
+In particular, neurovascular failure can be caused by problems arising in the blood vessels, including blockages (embolism), clot formation (thrombosis), narrowing (stenosis), loss of microvascular density (vascular rarefaction) and rupture (hemorrhage).

+Tissue hypoxia is one of the main triggers that impairs signaling pathways involved in neurovascular coupling.
+In response to low oxygen, astrocytes stabilize hypoxia-inducible factor-1 alpha (HIF-1α), which in turn upregulates pro-inflammatory cytokines, glucose transporters, and pro-angiogenic factors.

+Neuronal injury is often preceded by the expression and release of these pro-angiogenic factors, such as vascular endothelial growth factor (VEGF), which signal the formation of new blood vessels.
+In chronic cerebrovascular disease, instead of forming functional vascular networks, excessive VEGF production and the upregulation of endothelial receptors stimulate abnormal cellular proliferation, degrading endothelial tight junctions and resulting in the hyperpermeability of the BBB.
+Concurrently, pro-inflammatory cytokines recruit leukocytes that degrade the BBB via matrix metalloproteinase release.
 Ultimately, vascular dysfunction results in decreased cerebral blood flow and abnormalities in the blood–brain barrier, which poses a threat to the normal functioning of the brain.